VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 For more information about the Windows Azure Service Bus, see [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.

+### Pushing Changes to the Conference Management Bounded Context

+Pushing information about completed orders and registrations from the Orders and Registrations bounded context to the Conference Management bounded context raised a different set of issues.

+The Orders and Registrations bounded context typically raises many of the following events during the creation of an order: **OrderPlaced**, **OrderRegistrantAssigned**, **OrderTotalsCalculated**, **OrderPaymentConfirmed**, **SeatAssignmentsCreated**, **SeatAssignmentUpdated**, **SeatAssigned**, and **SeatUnassigned**.
+The bounded context uses these events to communicate between aggregates and for event sourcing.

+For the Conference Management bounded context to capture the information that it requires to display information about registrations and attendees, it must handle all of these events.
+It can use the information that these events contain to create a de-normalized SQL table of the data, that the business customer can then view in the UI.

+The issue with this approach is that the Conference Management bounded context needs to understand a complex set of events from another bounded context.
+It is a brittle solution because a change in the Orders and Registrations bounded context may break this feature in the Conference Management bounded context.

+Contoso plans to keep this solution for the V1 release of the system, but will evaluate alternatives during the next stage of the journey.
+These alternative approaches will include:

+1. Modify the Orders and Registrations bounded context to generate more useful events that are designed explicitly for integration.
+2. Generate the de-normalized data in the Orders and Registrations bounded context and notify the Conference Management bounded context when the data is ready.
+The Conference Management bounded context can then request the information through a service call.

+> **Note:** To see how the current approach works, look at the
+> **OrderEventHandler** class in the **Conference** project.

 ## Distributed Transactions and Event Sourcing